-This chapter specifies the JavaTM Servlet Specification version 3.0 requirements for Web container support of deployment descriptors.
+This chapter specifies the JavaTM Servlet Specification requirements for Web container support of deployment descriptors.
 The deployment descriptor conveys the elements and configuration information of a Web application between Application Developers, Application Assemblers, and Deployers.

 For Java Servlets v.2.4 and greater, the deployment descriptor is defined in terms of an XML schema document.